Best Island Hopping in Palawan: El Nido, Coron and Lesser-Known Spots

 In Port Barton, island hopping consists of visiting coral gardens, sand bars, beaches and even waterfalls.
 There’s less limestone and more palm trees and white sand.

+Some of the tours focus more on reefs and others more on islands.
 Fewer crowds are to be expected, as the destination is gradually growing in popularity.

-Average cost: 2,080 PHP (£30) per person for a group tour
+Average cost: 2,080 PHP (ยฃ30) per person for a group tour

 Best tours: